Juventus title hopes fade after defeat at Cagliari

 "You tip your hat to your opponents, who brought home a victory that perhaps they didn't deserve, but sniffed out the opportunity and took it," Juventus manager Luciano Spalletti told Sky Sport.

-"Maybe next time we can learn from that and sniff out our chance too."
+"Maybe next time we can learn from that and sniff out our chance too.
+For certain, losing isn't nice, but we wouldn't have been happy with a draw either. "

 The visitors dominated possession early on without creating any real danger until Cagliari keeper Elia Caprile saved Fabio Miretti's strike from just inside the area and the game remained goalless after a dour first half.